kent-rasmussen/azt/USAGE.md

  - part of speech and syllable profile (with count)
  - type of check (i.e., C, V, or T) and current stage/frame

-There are by default **no menus**; if you see something you want to change, click on it, and a menu will appear for you to change it.
+There are by default **no menus**; if you see something you want to change (including the way the language name appears), click on it, and a menu will appear for you to change it.
 *If you prefer menus*, you can *show menus* through a context menu via right click anywhere in the main window –these menus allow you to change all these settings, and more.
+If the **font size** is too big for you (e.g., things are getting pushed off the screen), the context menu also allows you to select a theme with smaller fonts.

 ### Tone Frames
 If you don't have any tone frames set up yet, you will be asked to do so when you try to sort on tone.
 You can also do that in the Advanced menu, for as many frames as you want to define.
 Note the *name* is important, as this is how you will refer to this frame in A→Z+T, and how it will be identified in your database in the future (unless and until you change that).
 So if you're testing the plural form, something like "Pl" or "Plural", or "Pluriel" might be appropriate --but this is just a name, so make it distinct but useful to your workflow.